tbarron/tbarron.github.io/index.md

      for it to see updates to _config.yml since jekyll just reads the config once at startup.
 However, with the server at github, I just push the site and the change shows up.

+ * See if brew will install Emacs 24.X so I can use package.el and markdown-mode.el
+   * Actually, it gave me Emacs 25.1.1 in 3 minutes, 59 seconds

+ * With emacs 25.1, I was able to set up the package installer and use it to install markdown-mode.